The Stolen Child: Overview

+Refrain

 Publication history

 The poem was first published in the Irish Monthly in December 1886.
 The poem was then published in a compilation of work by several Irish poets Poems and Ballads of Young Ireland in 1888 with several critics praising the poem.
 It was later published in his first book of poetry The Wanderings of Oisin and Other Poems as well as Fairy and Folk Tales of the Irish Peasantry.

 Musical adaptations

 The poem was first set to music as his Op.38 by the English composer Cyril Rootham, originally for SATB voices and piano (1911) and then for SATB chorus and small orchestra (1912).
 The poem was also set to music and recorded by Loreena McKennitt on her 1985 debut album Elemental and again on Nights from the Alhambra (2006).
-Subsequently, additional musical versions were recorded by the folk rock group The Waterboys, appearing on their 1988 album Fisherman's Blues, with portions of the poem spoken by Tomas Mac Eoin; Heather Alexander on her 1994 album Wanderlust; and Hamilton Camp on his 2005 album Sweet Joy in the song "Celts".
-Another version, set to music and recorded on the Danny Ellis album 800 Voices, was released in 2006.
+Subsequently, additional musical versions were recorded by the folk rock group The Waterboys (appearing on their 1988 album Fisherman's Blues, with portions of the poem spoken by Tomás Mac Eoin), Heather Alexander on her 1994 album Wanderlust and Hamilton Camp in the song "Celts" on his 2005 album Sweet Joy.
+Another version set to music was included as a bonus track on the Danny Ellis album 800 Voices.
 The poem was also set to music and recorded by Kate Price on her 1993 album The Time Between.

-In 2012, Merrymouth, a folk band led by Simon Fowler of Ocean Colour Scene recorded the poem set to a melody written by Fowler and music by Merrymouth (Fowler, Sealey, McNamara) for their debut album Simon Fowler's Merrymouth.
-The American composer Eric Whitacre has also set this poem in a piece for The King's Singers and the National Youth Choir of Great Britain.
+In 2012, Merrymouth, a folk band led by Simon Fowler of Ocean Colour Scene, recorded the poem set to a melody written by Fowler and music by Merrymouth (Fowler, Sealey, McNamara) for their debut album Simon Fowler's Merrymouth.
+American composer Eric Whitacre has also set this poem in a piece for The King's Singers and the National Youth Choir of Great Britain.
 British composer and guitar virtuoso Steve Hackett recorded a version of Yeats' poem under the title "Waters of the Wild" on his 2006 album Wild Orchids.

 The poem has also been set to music by Norwegian composer Marcus Paus, and was included on the Grammy-nominated album Kind (2010) by Ensemble 96; Stephen Eddins wrote that Paus's work is "sumptuously lyrical and magically wild, and [...] beautifully captures the alluring mystery and danger and melancholy" of Yeats.
-Kirk McElhearn wrote that "it presents a sound-world that is astounding and moving."
+Kirk McElhearn wrote that "it presents a sound-world that is astounding and moving".